JetBrains/kotlin-web-site/pages/docs/reference/object-declarations.md

 There is one important semantic difference between object expressions and object declarations:

-* object expressions are executed (and initialized) **immediately**, where they are used
+* object expressions are executed (and initialized) **immediately**, where they are used;
-* object declarations are initialized **lazily**, when accessed for the first time
+* object declarations are initialized **lazily**, when accessed for the first time;
-* a companion object is initialized when the corresponding class is loaded (resolved), matching the semantics of a Java static initializer
+* a companion object is initialized when the corresponding class is loaded (resolved), matching the semantics of a Java static initializer.